Set theory, logic, and homeomorphism groups of manifolds: Definability in second-order arithmetic

-It is a standard fact (i.e. consequence of ZFC) that in the situation above $\M\equiv \M'$.
+It is a standard fact (i.e.~a consequence of ZFC) that if $\A\equiv\B$, then any parameter-free uniform interpretation gives $\iota(\A)\equiv\iota(\B)$.
 It immediately follows that the result below is a theorem of ZFC: \begin{lemma} For $\F,\F'$ as in Definition \ref{def:rigidity} we have:

 \end{lemma}